wrightmat/dnd-eberron/other/Strixhaven University.md

 **PC(s)**: Shear, Mina, Hawthorne
 **Fellow Students**: Agatha Zaphrin, Kiya Alwan, Cadoras Damellawar **Professor**: Imbraham (Quandrix)
- - [ ]  Mana Flow and Feedback Loops – Studying how magic self-replicates or depletes in a given system, hinting at the larger depletion of magic across Khorvaire and how it might be reversed.
+ - [x] Mana Flow and Feedback Loops – Studying how magic self-replicates or depletes in a given system, hinting at the larger depletion of magic across Khorvaire and how it might be reversed. ✅ 2025-03-31
  - [ ]  Ley lines and mana nexuses, their importance and foreshadowing disruptions in Act 2.
  - [ ]  Runes as computational logic, setting up sigils and magical constructs.